Frequently Asked Questions - Performance

 Does UC Berkeley use forced distribution to determine merit levels?

-How will consistency be achieved?
+How will consistency be achieved when a Merit program is active?

 To ensure consistent and fair application of the Achievement Criteria, calibration meetings are recommended.
 Calibration meetings are one way to ensure an equitable, unbiased, and factual process for merit recommendations.
 Unit leaders or their designees will meet with their respective management teams to calibrate employee performance levels and merit rewards within their respective organizations.
 Calibration meetings will ensure consistency in the distribution of merit increases, and ensure leadership support.
 Berkeley People & Culture Compensation team will also review the distribution spreadsheets to ensure compliance with merit guidelines.

+These dates are dependent on merit program guidance from UCOP.
+Generally, increases will be effective by July and entered into UCPath, the payroll system, in mid-June.
 After the Berkeley People & Culture Compensation team has reviewed the proposed increases and executive leadership has approved them, managers and supervisors will meet with direct reports individually to discuss performance-based merit increases.
-Generally, when merit funds are available, this will occur in July/August.

 What if my salary is at the pay range maximum?